RewardisGem/oracle-dul/README.md

   oracle rolling forward(redo recovery) is no longer necessary, PRM can workaround redo logfile/archivelog

-  even part of data block is damaged, PRM can also recover available data inside the block
+  even part of data block is damaged, PRM can still recover available data inside the block

-  tested from oracle 9i to 12c
+  tested from oracle 9i to 18c

-  build on java, at least JDK 1.4.  support os : Unix (AIX, HPUX, Solaris), Linux (RedHat、OEL、SUSE) and Windows
+  build on java, at least JDK 1.8.  support os : Unix (AIX, HPUX, Solaris), Linux (RedHat、OEL、SUSE) and Windows

-  Fully support ASM
+  support ASM

 PRM-DUL(data unloader) is designed for Enterprise Database Recovery, which includes all oracle dul data recovery function, and easy-to-use GUI.
 PRM can recovery oracle database on most of operating system, including:Linux (RedHat, Centos, Oracle Linux, Suse)，AIX, Solaris, HPUX, Windows 2003 Server/XP/2000/NT.

-PRM-DUL supports oracle database which starts from 9i, 10g, 11g to 12c.
+PRM-DUL supports oracle database which starts from 9i, 10g, 11g to 12c/18c/19c

 PRM-DUL can work on damaged file systems, asm diskgroup and raw device.